exasol/exasol-virtual-schema-lua/doc/system_requirements.md

 <head><link href="oft_spec.css" rel="stylesheet"></head>

-# System Requirement Specification Exasol Row Level Security
+# System Requirement Specification Exasol Virtual Schema for Lua

 ## Introduction

-Exasol Virtual Schema for Lua (short "EVSL") is a plug-in for Exasol that allows creating a Virtual Schema that connects to a regular Exasol Schema.
+Exasol Virtual Schema for Lua (short "EVSL") is a plug-in for Exasol that allows creating a [Virtual Schema](https://docs.exasol.com/db/latest/database_concepts/virtual_schemas.htm) that connects to a regular Exasol Schema.

 Virtual Schemas are conceptually related to database views.
 The main difference compared to database views is that Virtual Schema sources can be almost any data source.
 To make this possible, you need a so-called "Virtual Schema adapter", an Exasol extension that contains the logic to translate between the source and the projection provided by the Virtual Schema.